MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 **HoloLens 2** is a groundbreaking, untethered holographic device, offering a hands-free and immersive mixed reality experience.
 HoloLens 2 seamlessly overlays digital information onto the real world, rendering high-definition holograms that stay in place and respond naturally to interaction.

-You use the Unity game engine and Visual Studio to create your HoloLens 2 project.
+You can use the Unity game engine and Visual Studio to create your HoloLens 2 project.

 <!-- ------------------------------ -->